vishalv-spektra/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

 In this lab, you will perform the following:

 - Task 1: Active Directory Setup
-- Task 2: Adding users or groups in your Domain Controller
+- Task 2: Adding users or groups to your Domain Controller
 - Task 3: Configure directory synchronization with Entra ID Connect
 - Task 4: Verify synchronization in Entra ID